scottdgaines/git_and_gh_practice/travels.md

+### Travels
-having our five year anniversary dinner in paris then walking to the eiffel tower at night to see it sparkle
+I remember having our five-year anniversary dinner in Paris, then walking to the Eiffel tower at night to see it sparkle.